Skip to main content

 PolicyDescription

 Enforce users with rolesThe roles required to use MFA to log in to the Brinqa Platform.
-Options include: Administrator, Configurator, Risk analyst, Security administrator, System administrator, or Users.
-The default setting is None.
+The default roles required to use MFA include: Administrator, Data exporter, Remediation owner, Risk analyst, Risk owner, Security administrator, and User.

 Enforce multi-factor authentication